 With all three Navajo casinos up and running, the gaming enterprise expects to employ nearly 900 workers, with 62 currently employed at Flowing Water Navajo Casino and as many as 400 jobs available at the Upper Fruitland facility.

 "There is a large group of Navajos who are now able to work in Navajo casinos," Etcitty said.
 "Many of our workers are coming from other casinos.
-They left the reservation to go to other casinos, and now they're moving back to work here."
+They left the reservation to go to other casinos, and now they're moving back to work here.

 SunRay, a privately owned and managed business, operates the second racetrack casino established in the state, said Greg Saunders, executive director of the New Mexico Gaming Control Board.
-It offers live and simulcast horse racing, as well as 510 gaming
+It offers live and simulcast horse racing, as well as 510 gaming machines and a restaurant.

 San Juan County, in a lease agreement with SunRay Park & Casino, pulls in $2 million per year from the gaming facility.
 The county went through a competitive bid process more than a decade ago to secure a lease with SunRay, and the enterprise has operated within the county since, Johns said.